im-open/set-environment-variables-by-scope/README.md

 The value that the environment variable will be set to if it's found to meet the scope criteria.

-This set environment variable or input file entries:
+This set of environment variable or input file entries:

 ```yml
 env: